 - Click Save.

-Keep your flat-rate shipping cost low so as not to prevent people from making purchases.
+Keep your flat-rate shipping cost as low as possible so as not to discourage potential customers from making purchases.

 Combining Shipping Cost Strategies

 Shipping cost strategies can be combined in a number of different ways to allow for even greater flexibility.
 You can use a combination of weight-based and tag-based shipping, or offer free shipping for large orders.